-Plan to arrive at the airport at least 2 hours prior to departure time.
-The extra time is needed to clear the heighten security requirements.
+TSA Guidelines suggest travelers arrive at the airport at least 2 hours prior to departure time.

-Refer to the TSA permitted and prohibited items checklist on the Website http://www.tsa.gov/ to ensure a smooth screening process.
+Refer to the TSA permitted and prohibited items checklist: http://www.tsa.gov/

 Equipment used for screening checked baggage will damage your undeveloped film.
 Never place film in your checked baggage.
 Place film in your carry-on baggage or request a hand inspection.

-Parking is available in the Premium Lot, Short Term and Long Term Parking garages and the Economy Lot.
+Parking is available in the Premium, Short Term and Long Term Parking garages and the Economy Lot.
 The Economy Lot provides frequent shuttle service to and from the arrival and departure levels.

 Vehicles are strictly prohibited from stopping or being unattended at curbside departure and arrival areas.

 Those travelers requiring assistance should contact their airline and advise the airline of their need in advance.

 FAA Regulations require that your name appear on all checked baggage.

 Carry medication, keys and valuables with you, not in checked luggage.